zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 This proposal is adapted from an original proposal by grayhatter
 <https://wiki.cmdline.org/doku.php?id=dht:new_friend_finding>.

-The aim of the protocol proposed in this document is to permit friends to exchange the connection information necessary to establish a direct connection between them, without revealing to third parties any information which could be used to identify them.
-Such information includes their long-term encryption keys and friend networks, but is assumed not to include the IP addresses from which they connect to the tox network.
+The aim of the DHT Announcements protocol described by this document is to permit friends to exchange the connection information necessary to establish a direct connection between them, without revealing to third parties any information which could be used to identify or track them.
+Such information includes their long-term encryption keys and friend networks, but is assumed *not* to include the IP addresses from which they connect to the tox network.

-The onion has similar aims, but it makes the assumption that the DHT nodes used by the user are not conspiring.
+The onion routing system has similar aims, but achieves them only under the assumption that the DHT nodes used by the user are not conspiring.
 Given the possibility of Sybil and eclipse attacks, this is not a reasonable assumption.

 See
 <https://github.com/zugz/tox-alliumSchmallium/raw/master/alliumSchmallium.pdf>